 - Students are expected to attend all classes for which they are registered beginning with and including the first class session.
 Students must be in "active attendance" to count as enrolled for financial aid eligibility purposes. - Students who have not actively attended by the end of the second week of classes during the regular semester, or by the end of the second class session for courses on a compressed schedule, will be administratively dropped from the course without financial penalty.
-Administratively dropped students who have been awarded financial aid for the course will not receive disbursement for those courses. - Faculty members are required to report non-attendance by the end of the second week of classes during each regular academic year term and by the end of the second class session for classes with a compressed class schedule, in accordance with the provisions of Procedure 259.

-• Faculty members are required to report a Last Date of Attendance (LDA) for those students who receive failing grades at the time of submission of final grades.
+Administratively dropped students who have been awarded financial aid for the course will not receive disbursement for those courses.
+Many factors go into reporting of nonattendance and you should not assume it will get reported.
+If you have decided not to attend classes and want a refund, be sure to drop your classes online by the posted drop date found in the online course description or academic calendar. - Faculty members are required to report non-attendance by the end of the second week of classes during each regular academic year term and by the end of the second class session for classes with a compressed class schedule, in accordance with the provisions of Procedure 259. - Faculty members are required to report a Last Date of Attendance (LDA) for those students who receive failing grades at the time of submission of final grades.
 The reported LDA will be used by the Financial Aid Office to determine if any portion of disbursed financial aid is subject to return.